naturalspirit-dev/Gestures/README.md

 **Gestures**
 ---
-An application for people who loved to type.
+An application for people who just loved to type.

-Features
+Feature(s)
 ---
-* Abbreviate commonly typed phrases such as passwords, emails, etc.
+* Abbreviate commonly typed phrases such as passwords, emails, numbers, etc.
+* Open favorite websites by a simple key press on the keyboard